apache/servicemix4-features/examples/bridge-camel/README.txt

 The three SUs can be described as follows:

-1. HTTP SU (see the bridge/bridge-http-su directory)
+1. HTTP SU (see the bridge-http-su directory)
    A HTTP endpoint that listens on port 8192 for HTTP requests.

-2. JMS SU (see the bridge/bridge-jms-su directory)
+2. JMS SU (see the bridge-jms-su directory)
    An ActiveMQ JMS endpoint to which Camel sends messages.

 3. Camel SU (see the bridge-camel-su directory)